3D-Wizards-Inc/3D-Wizards-Inc.github.io/index.md

 The Solution: We want to build my company a website where prospective customers can easily put in orders, with an admittedly overwhelming number of custom options, in a welming user-interface.

+Our team contract with all of the member's signatures can be found [here](https://docs.google.com/document/d/1khLUqeU3P_N2-VMSdp-ibR_amM5T2jIwDZtIPfz1X4s/edit?tab=t.0).

 ## Approaches

 There's many customer service processes in our company that I think could be streamlined, improved, or introduced with this website.
 Here are a few of my goals and hopes as well as their implementation.